 Compound word - a new word made from 2 smaller words e.g. class + room = classroom.

 Conjunction - a word that joins parts of a sentence together e.g. and, but, so, because, when, if, then and or.
 It was raining but we still went outside to play.

 Consonant - The letters that are not vowels.
 You need to use your tongue or lips to say them.

-Continuous verb - a verb that is the middle of happening.
+Continuous verb - a verb that is currently happening.

 Exclamation - Something that is said loudly, with a strong emotion or with emphasis.

 Exclamation mark - A punctuation mark that is used at the end of an exclamation - !

 Exclamatory sentence - a sentence that begins with what or how, contains a verb and ends in an exclamation mark.

 Finger spaces of an appropriate size between words

 Full stop - A punctuation mark used at the end of a sentence.